suman1406/Duronto/README.md

 - **Order History**: Users can track their order history and view details about previous purchases.

-- **Search Functionality**: A search bar enables users to find products quickly based on keywords.

-- **Responsive Design**: The platform is designed to work well on various devices, including desktops, tablets, and mobile phones.

 ## Getting Started

 To run the Duronto Ecommerce Platform locally on your machine, follow these steps: